enso-org/hiring/positions/senior-libs-developer.md

 It would be a big bonus if you had:

-- Interest in functional languages (Agda, Haskell, Idris, OCaml)
+- Interest in functional languages (Agda, Haskell, Idris, OCaml).
-- Interest in data science
+- Interest in data science.
-- Experience in designing APIs
+- Experience in designing APIs.
-- Experience in SQL and database technologies
+- Experience in SQL and database technologies.

 Avoid [the confidence gap](https://www.forbes.com/sites/womensmedia/2014/04/28/act-now-to-shrink-the-confidence-gap/).
 You don't have to match _all_ of the skills above to apply!